How Do Loud Noises During Pregnancy Affect Your Baby?

 Image: Shutterstock

 • Increased production of stress hormones: Pregnant women may have increased risk of stress due to exposure to high noise levels.
-High levels of stress hormones may increase the risk for low birth weight and premature birth (4).
+High levels of stress during pregnancy may increase the risk for low birth weight and premature birth (4).

 • Increased risk of premature delivery: According to National Vital Statistics reports, the preterm birth rate increased by 4%, reaching 10.49%.
 Moreover, the risk of premature delivery increases more among women who are exposed to sounds of more than 80 decibels during eight hours of occupation (6).